 After I moved to Gabriola Island in 2000, I became part of the vibrant arts community there.
 Having a larger workspace meant I could more easily create large and complex quilts.

-I'm the founder of the Positive Energy Quilters, an activist group on Gabriola that has made several dozen quilts to address environmental issues.
-Our most recent effort was the UnspOILed Coast Quilt Project, to raise funds and raise awareness about the Kinder Morgan TransMountain Pipeline and the need to protect the B.C. coast from oil spills.
+I founded the Positive Energy Quilters, an activist group on Gabriola that made several dozen quilts to address environmental issues.
+Pictured here are some of the quilts from the UnspOILed Coast Quilt Project, which were made to raise funds and raise awareness about the Kinder Morgan TransMountain Pipeline and the need to protect the B.C. coast from oil spills.

-I recently moved to Powell River, a small coastal city on BC’s Salish Sea with miles of hiking trails, lovely lakes, and lots of bears.
-(We had a mom and two cubs up in our hazelnut tree for three days!)
-I am still settling in, learning to garden, and getting to know my new community.
+I now live in Powell River, a small coastal city on BC’s Salish Sea with miles of hiking trails, lovely lakes, and lots of bears.
+We had a mom and two cubs up in our hazelnut tree for three days, a few years ago!
+I am writing, learning to garden, rowing my small skiff, and exploring nearby paths and trails through the forest.
 And of course, I am still making quilts.